|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 Next >

 1944Author, Alice (Malsenior) Walker, is born in Putnam County, Georgia.
 She wrote the critically acclaimed novel, The Color Purple, for which she won the National Book Award and the Pulitzer Prize for Fiction.
 The Color Purple was made into a highly acclaimed film in 1985.

 1945Actress, Mia Farrow, is born María de Lourdes Villiers Farrow in Los Angeles, California.
-She co-starred as Allison MacKenzie in the popular night time soap opera Peyton Place.
+She co-starred as Allison MacKenzie on the popular night time soap opera Peyton Place for 263 episodes.
 In the late 1960s, Farrow spent time with The Beatles and Donovan in Rishikesh, India, studying meditation with Maharishi Mahesh Yogi.
 She appeared in the films Secret Ceremony, Rosemarys Baby, John and Mary, The Great Gatsby, A Wedding, Broadway Danny Rose, The Purple Rose of Cairo, Hannah and Her Sisters, Radio Days, September, Crimes and Misdemeanors, Alice, and Husbands and Wives.
 Daughter of actress, Margaret O'Sullivan, Farrow would marry a trio of powerful, famous men: singer Frank Sinatra, composer Andre Previn, and filmmaker Woody Allen.

 1947Major Harris, of The Delfonics, is born in Richmond, Virginia.